CNAG-Biomedical-Informatics/clarid-tools/docs/technical-details/codebook-and-schema.md

 ```

 ???
 Note "About Codebook Version"
-    The codebook and the ClarID-Tools software are versioned in sync.
+    The codebook, specification, and ClarID-Tools software are versioned in sync.
-    Each software release is supposed to include the corresponding version of the codebook.
+    Each software release is expected to include the corresponding codebook version.

 ---